Playing Rules and Equipment

 Home run limits are in effect during league play.
 A home run (ball hit over the fence) that is over the limit allowed is an automatic out and all runners remain on their base.
 The following are the current limits in each division:

-C and D Divisions - 4 home runs allowed
+Wednesday Nights (D Division in 2024) - 4 home runs allowed

-E Division - 2 home runs allowed
+Tuesday Nights (E Division in 2024) - 2 home runs allowed

 10/15 Run Rules